10th Battalion, Middlesex Regiment: Origin

-World War I
+First World War

 Mobilisation

-When mobilisation orders arrived on 4 August 1914 about half of 10th Battalion were with the Home Counties Division at its annual training, marching from Aldershot to Salisbury Plain.
+When mobilisation orders arrived on 4 August 1914 about half of the 10th Battalion were with the Home Counties Division at its annual training, marching from Aldershot to Salisbury Plain.
 The Middlesex Brigade was at Larkhill, and 10th Battalion had to lay out in the rain outside Amesbury station before it could entrain at 05.30 on 5 August.
 It then returned to Ravenscourt Park and together with the men who could not attend camp it mobilised under Lieutenant-Colonel C.R.
 Johnson, TD, who had been its Commanding Officer (CO) since 27 July 1912.
 The battalion moved to its war station at Sheerness the same day, leaving an officer to enlist the 300 or so men required to bring the battalion up to its war establishment.
-This was quickly accomplished from the flood of volunteers coming forwards.
+This was quickly accomplished by the flood of volunteers coming forwards.

 On 10 August, units of the Territorial Force were invited to volunteer for overseas service, and on 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 The Home Service-only and under-age men, together with the recruits who were coming forward, remained at the depot to form the 2/10th Bn, which came into existence on 12 September under the command of Lt-Col Johnson and was almost at full strength by the end of October.
 Subsequently, 3/10th and 4/10th Battalions were formed.